How to Start a Blog with WordPress (Step by Step Guide)

 - Yoast SEO:

 My favourite SEO plugin that helps you optimise individual blog posts so that the search engines like them.
 SEO can be complicated, and Yoast helps to get certain things right.
-If you want to be serious about blogging though, I strongly recommend you dive deep into the world of SEO to take advantage of it.
+If you want to be serious about blogging though, it’s highly recommended you dive deep into the world of SEO to take advantage of it.

 Sumo offers a suite of tools to help you increase your traffic and boost your social media presence.